Starting in September?

 If you have already applied, you will receive an invite with an enrolment appointment.
 This will be sent at the end of July.
 Our main enrolment period runs between Wednesday 21st August and Friday 30th August 2019.

 If you are unable to make your appointment or you have not yet applied, simply come along to one of our drop-in sessions.

 What do I need to bring to enrolment?

 Please remember to bring all of your official exam results, transcripts or certificates to your enrolment appointment, as without these we may be unable to complete your enrolment.
 You will also need to bring a form of ID, such as a passport or driving licence.

-Some courses have additional costs and requirements – details of these can be found on the Enrolment Guidance Document enclosed with your enrolment letter.
+Some courses have additional costs and requirements – these will be discussed with you at your enrolment appointment.

 Students on some courses may have the opportunity to enhance their learning through the availability of additional resources or activities.
 The cost of these resources and activities are not funded through tuition fees or any other funding received by the College.
 The cost, therefore, is generally recovered from students through additional, voluntary, student charges.
 Financial support may be available from our bursary funds to support students from a low income background experiencing hardship, with these and other essential course costs such as travel and equipment.
 Students can discuss this with staff in our Student Services Funding Team.

 Information on student contributions will be discussed with you at your Advice and Guidance discussion, and your enrolment appointment.

 What if I can’t make my enrolment date?

 We understand that it may not always be possible to attend at your scheduled appointment.
 You do not need to contact us – simply attend one of our drop-in sessions.